 - Mental illness

-Question 1: What are the documents required to claim tax deduction under section 80U for my disability?
+How to claim tax deduction under section 80U

-Answer: Following medical authority persons can certify your disability to claim income tax benefit or tax deduction under section 80U;
+Following medical authorities can issue disability certificate in order to claim tax deduction under section 80U;

-- A civil surgeon or the chief medical officer of a government hospital
+- A civil surgeon in a government hospital

 - A Chief Medical Officer in a government hospital

 - A pediatric neurologist who has a degree of MD (Doctor of Medicine) in Neurology in case of disabled children